NikitaKiran/VR_Assignment1_NikitaKiran_IMT2022028/README.md

 - Most of the keypoints were correctly matched in the images.
 However there were a few outlier matches.
 - The RANSAC-based homography estimation was able to handle outlier matches.
 - Blending helped in reducing seams.
-- Black regions were successfully cropped out to improve the final output.
+- Black regions were successfully cropped out, improving the final output.